Jothimani2704/CRM-Project-Manual-Performance-Testing/README.md

 # Performance Testing
 # Overview
-This section presents the findings and methodologies from performance testing conducted on both the API server-side and Web Assembly (WASM) front-end of our CRM project.
+This section presents the findings and methodologies from performance testing conducted on both the API server-side and Web Assembly (WASM) front end of our CRM project.
 The purpose of these tests was to evaluate system performance under various loads and scenarios, ensuring optimal user experience and system stability.

 # My Work in CRM Project Performance Testing Document Link:
 [Have a Look at it] (https://docs.google.com/spreadsheets/d/1t-MHTCvAhWELXW4mrkqi5bCYsddv50I0gvmbSHj_qV8/edit?usp=drive_link)

 # API Server-side Performance Testing
 We meticulously assessed the server's response time, throughput, and resource utilization under varying loads and concurrent user interactions.
-The performance testing on the API server side provided valuable insights into system efficiency and scalability.
+The performance testing on the API server-side provided valuable insights into system efficiency and scalability.

 # WASM Front-end Performance Testing
-We evaluated the rendering speed, client-side processing efficiency, and overall responsiveness of the user interface through performance testing on the WASM front-end.
+We evaluated the rendering speed, client-side processing efficiency, and overall responsiveness of the user interface through performance testing on the WASM front end.
 This assessment helped optimize user experience and identify areas for improvement in front-end performance.

 # Methodology
 Detailed methodologies, tools used, test scenarios created, and metrics measured during the performance testing phase are outlined in this section.
 Our approach ensured comprehensive and accurate assessments of system performance.